marcelosousa/safemerge/README.md

   (-) Support for print.out (consider those as outputs)

-(-) Make a library out of Liff so that it can be used from the main verification tool
+(x) Make a library out of Liff so that it can be used from the main verification tool